SekiMondre/dev.to/001-e2e-encryption-in-swift.md

 If two parties are communicating over encryption, both need to have the same shared key.
 Thus, the key needs to be shared securely, or else a third actor that intercepts the key can easily break the encryption.

-One option is to share it via physical means, like in the good ol' days.
+One option is to share it via physical means, like in the *Good Ol' Days™*.
 But it's easy to see how impractical this would be for anything beyond your neighborhood.

 Enter asymmetric cryptography: Instead of using a single key, a key pair composed of a private and a public key will do the job.
 The private key is kept, well... *private*, while the public key is shared with the other party, as part of a [key agreement](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).